-sbeneficiaries in the targeted communes;
+sub-samples of beneficiaries in the targeted communes;

 local organisations (women's groups, breeders' associations, etc.).

 During the course of these interviews, other relevant actors may emerge, and they will be included in the interview protocol as far as possible.